aryanpingle/code-analyser/ReadME.md

    Use it if extra path resolution required.
 Will check for `tsconfig.json` or `jsconfig.json` to provide access to use special paths. \
    Accepted values: Absolute/ relative path of the module
 - `moduleToCheck` \
-   Use it to provide entry file/ directory using which intra-module dependencies have to be retrieved. \
+   Use it to provide entry file/ directory using which dependencies at a given depth have to be retrieved. \
    Accepted values: Absolute/ relative path of the module
 - `depth` **(default: 1)** \
-   Provide the level at which intra-module dependencies should be checked. \
+   Provide the level at which dependencies should be checked. \
    Eg. if entry file = A/B/C/D and depth = 1 from back, thn it will check for dependencies of the form A/B/C/_ and not of the form A/B/C/D \
    Eg. if entry file = A/B/C/D and depth = 2 from front, thn it will check for dependencies of the form A/_ and not of the form A/B/\* \
    Accepted values: Integer